irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 those with English as a first language, should attempt to accommodate the needs of others by communicating clearly.
-Participants are reminded that reading, writing, and conversing in a language where one is not a native speaker is difficult, and to treat those doing so with grace if they do so imperfectly.
+Participants are reminded that reading, writing, and conversing in a language where one is not a native speaker may be difficult, and to treat those doing so with grace if they do so imperfectly.

 Participants should aim to speak slowly and clearly in presentations and